GoogleCloudPlatform/k8s-node-tools/README.md

 1.  **Taint:** Apply a **`taint`** to a node pool.
 This prevents regular pods (without matching **`tolerations`**) from being scheduled there, effectively reserving it.
 2.  **Configure:** Deploy a DaemonSet (like the one in Part 1) but add a **`tolerations`** block that specifically matches the taint applied.
 This ensures the configuration init container *only* runs on the isolated, tainted nodes.
-3.  **Untaint:** Remove the taint from the node pool, allowing any workload (subject to other scheduling rules) to be scheduled on the now-configured nodes.
+3.  **Untaint:** Remove the taint from the indvidual nodes, allowing any workload (subject to other scheduling rules) to be scheduled on the now-configured nodes.
+The why: The source of truth of taints is at node pool level, meaning when the node pool scales up, or after upgrade, the new nodes always get the taint.
+This is the desired behavior, to prevent pod scheduling until config is done (and taint is removed).

 #### Walkthrough: